Texts on this page have been partially machine translated from German.

 How long have you been working in this field?

 In sales in food retail and discount stores, I conduct customer negotiations and annual meetings and take care of the distribution of Beiersdorf products (e.g. NIVEA, Hidrofugal, 8x4, Florena, Skin Stories).
-I also ensure listing and product distribution and take care of action planning.
+I also ensure the listing and product distribution and take care of action planning.

 What do you particularly like about it?